Sic Parvis Magna Sample Chapter—Escape from Tavistock

 The knot in his stomach tightened.

-John appeared with a bundle of things rolled into a blanket.
+John appeared with a bundle of things rolled up in a blanket.
 It clinked when he tossed it into the wagon before running inside to help Marjorie.

 He ran to the back and jumped inside, hiding behind her.